MicrosoftDocs/Windows-Admin-Center-Ideas-and-Feedback/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug Report
 about: 'For bugs/issues you encountered, please describe it down below using the following
   format: '
-title: ''
+title: "**[Tool, Solution, or Feature Name]** - A clear and concise description of what the bug is."
 labels: ''
 assignees: ''

 ---

-**[Tool, Solution, or Feature Name]** - A clear and concise description of what the bug is.

 **Gateway Version**: <Build number>
 **Extension Version** that's been used if it applies